tboudreaux/LetsLearnGit/README.md

 widley used.

 #### Let's get a little practical here
-Imagine the following setup:
+Imagine the following setup.

+You have not yet intialized a repository, you have the start of a project;
+however, you want to track it on version control.

-A directory stucture which looks like:
+Let's say you start with a directory stucture that looks like:

 ```bash
 ├── data